 The School for Field Studies (SFS) welcomes a diverse student body, and students come to us with a broad spectrum of backgrounds and experiences.
 In keeping with our interdisciplinary approach to environmental problem solving, we strive to build teams that represent a cross-section of the global student body, including liberal arts, science, and economics majors.

 The SFS program will likely be very different from your traditional academic experience and traditional study abroad program.
 Before applying, be sure to read the program components and relevant information.To apply for admission, please review the section called How to Apply, then click Apply Now to complete the online application.
 Please contact the SFS Admissions Office if you have any questions.
 Call 800.989.4418 or email firstname.lastname@example.org.

 SFS and Your Home School

-The School for Field Studies (SFS) participants are registered at and receive transcripts from Boston University, which accredits SFS programs.
+The School for Field Studies (SFS) participants are registered at and receive transcripts from the University of Minnesota, which accredits SFS programs.
 The only exceptions are students from SFS Affiliate schools, who receive credit directly from their home institutions.
 Click here for a list of current affiliated institutions.

-Participants receive an official transcript from Boston University approximately six to eight weeks after the conclusion of the program for delivery to the office responsible for credit transfer at their home institutions.
+Participants receive an official transcript from the University of Minnesota approximately six to eight weeks after the conclusion of the program for delivery to the office responsible for credit transfer at their home institutions.

 Students from more than 300 colleges attend SFS programs each year and most are able to transfer credit for their participation.
 The final decision regarding credit and grade transfer rests with the home institution.
 Therefore, you should check with your advisor/registrar when applying to our programs to learn how your SFS course work will be applicable for credit in your degree program.